speakeasy-api/openapi-reference-documentation/README.md

 | `variables`   | [Server Variables](#server-variables--templating) | :heavy_minus_sign: | A map of variable names to [Server Variable Objects](#server-variable-object) that can be used for variable substitution via [Templating](#server-variables--templating).                                                                                                                                                  |
 | `x-*`         |             [Extensions](#extensions)             | :heavy_minus_sign: | Any number of extension fields can be added to the server object (for example: [`x-speakeasy-server-id`](https://speakeasyapi.dev/docs/archive/server-urls/#speakeasy-server-extensions) that allows IDs to be assigned to each server for easier selection via Speakeasy's SDKs) that can be used by tooling and vendors. |

-The URL must conform to [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) ie `schema://host{:port}{/path}` not include the query string and must be URL encoded (except for the templating delimiters `{}` if not part of the URL).
+If the URL is an absolute path it must conform to [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) ie `schema://host{:port}{/path}`, and not include the query string and must be URL encoded (except for the templating delimiters `{}` if not part of the URL).

+But can also just be a relative path to where the OpenAPI document is hosted ie `/api` which will for a document hosted at `https://speakeasy.bar/openapi.yaml` result in the URL being `https://speakeasy.bar/api`.

-The URL can contain fragments ie `https://speakeasy.bar/drinks#mocktails` and can be used to allow repeated URLs with different fragments to be defined in the same document, allowing the definition of multiple operations with the same URL and HTTP method but different operation definitions.
+The URL may also contain fragments ie `https://speakeasy.bar/drinks#mocktails` and can be used to allow repeated URLs with different fragments to be defined in the same document, allowing the definition of multiple operations with the same URL and HTTP method but different operation definitions.

 For example the below document is not valid as it defines two operations with the same URL and HTTP method: